Last updated on 23 November 2021

 We keep your personal data for as long as is necessary for the purposes of processing.

 For legal reasons, we have to keep all case data for at least 5 years after the closure of your case.
-We will also keep your contact details for 10 years after the closure of your case to ensure the continuity of our services to our clients and for reasons of proof and liability.
+We will also keep your contact details for 10 years after the closure of your case to ensure the continuity of our services to our clients.

-For legal reasons, we have to keep your invoice data for at least 10 years after the last invoice date.
-We keep contact details of clients and contacts as long as we have a commercial relationship with them and for 10 years after the end of this relationship, for the continuity of our services on the one hand and our marketing interests on the other.
+For legal reasons, we have to keep your invoice data for 7 years from the calendar year following the invoice date.
+We keep contact details of clients and contacts as long as we have a commercial relationship with them and for 10 years after the end of that relationship, for the sake of the continuity of our services and our marketing interests.

-You have the right to be informed at any time, free of charge, about your personal data and how we use that personal data.
-You have the right to request us to correct, supplement or delete your personal data.
-You may also request to limit the processing of your personal data in a number of cases listed in the GDPR.
+You have the right to consult your personal data and the use we make of them at any time and free of charge.
+You have the right to request us to correct, supplement or in certain cases delete your personal data.
+You may also request to restrict the processing of your personal data in a number of cases listed in the GDPR.
 You have the right to oppose the processing of your personal data if you have serious and legitimate reasons for doing so that exceed our need to process your data.
 You also have the right to object at any time to the use of personal data for direct marketing purposes, even without having to provide a reason for doing so.
 You have the right to request your personal data in digital and readable form and/or to have them transferred to another service provider of your choice.
-As far as our processing is based on your prior consent, you have the right to withdraw such consent.
+Insofar as our processing is based on your prior consent, you have the right to withdraw such consent.